Joint Tenants vs Tenants in Common

 If you are considering buying a house with another person, two types of ownership structures are available: joint tenants and tenants in common.

-Here, we look at the difference between the two and why you may choose one option over the other.
+Here, we look at the difference between the two and why you may choose one option.
 We investigate whether it’s possible to switch once you have already bought a property and the tax implications of each.
 Finally, we identify how a broker can be helpful when choosing the right ownership and mortgage type for you.

 What’s the difference between joint tenants and tenants in common?

-While both options are a form of joint ownership, joint tenancy is when two people, or more, equally own 100% of a property.
-For tenants in common, two or more people can own a share of the property.
-Importantly the share does not have to be equal – so a 60/40 split for example.
+While both options are a form of joint ownership, joint tenancy is when two or more people equally own 100% of a property.
+Tenants in common can own a share of the property.
+Importantly, the share does not have to be equal—so a 60/40 split, for example.

-For both tenancy types, all co-owners have equal rights – even when tenants in common own different amounts.
+All co-owners have equal rights for both tenancy types – even when tenants in common own different amounts.
 However, all owners are responsible for the mortgage, so if one person cannot make their payment, it is the responsibility of the others to make up the shortfall – even if they have a smaller share.

 For joint tenants, there is something called the ‘Rights of Survivorship’.
-It means that as all tenants own 100% of the property, should one of the tenants pass away, ownership automatically passes on to the remaining owner(s).
+This means that as all tenants own 100% of the property, should one of the tenants pass away, ownership will automatically be passed on to the remaining owner(s).
 For tenants in common, if an owner were to die, their share would not automatically go to the other tenant(s).
 It goes to the person nominated in their will.

 Applying for a mortgage as joint tenants and tenants in common